-George DeLeone is a 47-year coaching veteran in his first season at Baylor.
-DeLeone coaches the Bears offensive line.
+George DeLeone is a 48-year coaching veteran in his second season at Baylor.
+DeLeone serves as the senior offensive consultant after coaching the Bears offensive line in 2017.

 He came to Baylor after spending the 2016 season on Matt Rhule's staff at Temple, where he served as the run game coordinator and offensive line coach.
 He also coached at TU as offensive coordinator in 2006 and 2007, when Rhule moved from a defensive assistant to coach quarterbacks in 2007.

 DeLeone, who has six years of experience coaching in the NFL, has spent 41 years on the college sidelines and coached in 14 bowl games, including the Fiesta, Orange, Peach and Sugar Bowls.

 Prior to his second stint at Temple, DeLeone spent two seasons (2014-2015) with the Cleveland Browns coaching their offensive line.
 In 2015, the Browns had two Pro Bowl players -- both offensive linemen -- center Alex Mack and left tackle Joe Thomas.

 DeLeone worked at his alma mater, UConn, from 2011--13, serving as the offensive coordinator and tight ends coach for the first two years before becoming associate head coach and offensive line coach in 2013.

 From 2008 to 2010, DeLeone coached tight ends for the Miami Dolphins.
 Prior to those three seasons in the NFL, he spent two seasons as offensive coordinator at Temple.

 In 2005, DeLeone served as the running game coordinator and offensive line coach at Ole Miss.